 Review: Mango Tree Thai Restaurant – Belgravia:

-Taking a drinks writer to a restaurant with a superb cocktail bar must be the diametric opposite to taking a pescatorian to an Argentinian restaurant.
-And so, having taking the Hedonist with me to Zoilo it was only right and proper that I should take Simon from by-invitation to Mango Tree.
+Taking a drinks writer to a restaurant with a superb cocktail bar must be the diametric opposite of taking a pescatarian to an Argentinian restaurant.
+And so, having taken the Hedonist with me to Zoilo it was only right and proper that I should take Simon from by-invitation to Mango Tree.
 However, perhaps I also need to remember that one cocktail at lunchtime, before I eat is QUITE enough for me no matter how wonderful it might be.
 Mango Tree is one of a small group of restaurants, the original is in Bangkok and they also have food bars in Harrods.
 But, it’s not somewhere I’d heard of or been to before.

 The Thai cocktails were very good and I have no regrets about having two, because after all life is for living.
 I particularly liked the pretty signature cocktail – Mango Tree Fizz which is a layers champagne cocktail with amaretto, fresh mango juice, champagne and a cocktail cherry.